SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Sky-SB Measurement Results

-We compare our sky SED in Figure \ref{fig:sky_vs_wave_pole} to several different measurements of the dark sky-SB and estimates of ZL emission.
-SKYSURF measurements are shown as filled black squares (ACS/WFC), circles (WFC3/UVIS) or triangles (WFC3/IR).
+We compare our sky-SB SED in Figure \ref{fig:sky_vs_wave_pole} to several different measurements of the dark sky-SB and estimates of ZL emission.
+SKYSURF measurements are shown as filled black squares (ACS/WFC), circles (WFC3/UVIS) and triangles (WFC3/IR).
 The grey dashed line represents the parametric ZL emission model from \cite{aldering_2001} (which is a modification of the \cite{leinert98} model).
-We plot this using the \texttt{gunagala} \texttt{sky} module \citep{thomas_2022}. \cite{kawara_2017} measurements of ZL emission taken with the HST's Faint Object Spectrograph are shown as open red circles.
-The open brown diamonds represent the brightest ZL emission estimates using the \cite{kelsall98} ZL model, estimated from Figure 3 of \citetalias{carleton_2022}. \cite{giavalisco_2002} present sky-SB measurements scaled to the North Ecliptic Pole (NEP), shown as blue plus signs, which include measurements from \cite{leinert98}, the HDF Team, \cite{wright_2001}, and \cite{aldering_2001}.
-The \cite{hauser_1998} sky-SB measurement, shown as an open green square, represents the COBE/ DIRBE sky-SB measurement that includes all EBL.
-The open orange triangles show dark sky HST WFPC2 measurements from \cite{bernstein_2002}.
-This measurement excludes EBL coming from stars and galaxies with total magnitudes brighter than AB $\simeq23$ mag (in WFPC2 F555W filter).
-Finally, the purple X's represent sky spectra approximated from Figure 2 of \cite{matsuura_2017}, which were measured using the Low-resolution Spectrometer on the Cosmic Infrared Background Experiment (CIBER).
+This is produced using the \texttt{gunagala} \texttt{sky} module \citep{thomas_2022}, which calculates a ZL model at the ecliptic pole, from which a relative scaling to the appropriate ecliptic latitude is applied. \cite{kawara_2017} measurements of ZL emission taken with the HST's Faint Object Spectrograph are shown as open red circles, and are estimated for an ecliptic latitude of 85\degree{} using Table 2 and Equation 8 from \cite{kawara_2017}.
+The open brown diamonds represent the sky-SB measurements used in \citetalias{carleton_2022}, which were estimated using a preliminary sky estimation algorithm. \cite{giavalisco_2002} present sky-SB measurements scaled to the North Ecliptic Pole, shown as blue plus signs, which include measurements from \cite{leinert98}, the HDF Team, \cite{wright_2001}, and \cite{aldering_2001}.